opensearch-project/project-website/_posts/2025-07-30-Offline-Batch-ML-Inference-and-Ingestion-for-1-Billion-Requests-using-OpenSearch-Ingestion.md

 ## Getting started

-Let's walk through a practical example of using OSI `ml_inference` processor to ingest 1 billion requests of data for semantic search using a text embedding model.
+Let's walk through a practical example of using the OpenSearch Ingestion `ml_inference` processor to ingest 1 billion data requests for semantic search using a text embedding model.

 ### Step 1: Create connectors and register models in OpenSearch

-Use [this blueprint](https://github.com/opensearch-project/ml-commons/blob/main/docs/remote_inference_blueprints/batch_inference_sagemaker_connector_blueprint.md) to create a connector and model in SageMaker.
+Use [this blueprint](https://github.com/opensearch-project/ml-commons/blob/main/docs/remote_inference_blueprints/batch_inference_sagemaker_connector_blueprint.md) to create a connector and model in Amazon SageMaker.

-Create a Deep Java Library (DJL) ML Model in SageMaker for batch transform:
+Create a Deep Java Library (DJL) ML model in Amazon SageMaker for batch transform:

 ```json
 POST https://api.sagemaker.us-east-1.amazonaws.com/CreateModel